Decisions. They’re the difference between where you are now and where you could be.

 But that’s a losing strategy.
 The truth is, mistakes aren’t the end of the road; they’re just data points.
 They show you what didn’t work, which is just as valuable as knowing what does.

-Every decision you regret?
+Every choice you regret?
 It’s a goldmine of lessons if you can face it head-on.
 When you reframe your mistakes as stepping stones, you stop fearing them and use them to your advantage.

 So, instead of obsessing over what went wrong, ask yourself, “What did I just learn, and how can I use this to level up?”
 That’s how you turn every failure into a stepping stone to success.